Communist purges in Serbia in 1944–1945

-The communist purges in Serbia in 1944–1945 are atrocities that were committed by members of the Yugoslav Partisan Movement and the post-war communist authorities after they gained control over Serbia, against people perceived as war criminals, quislings and ideological opponents.
+The communist purges in Serbia in 1944–1945 are war crimes that were committed by members of the Yugoslav Partisan Movement and the post-war communist authorities after they gained control over Serbia, against people perceived as war criminals, quislings and ideological opponents.
 Most of these purges were committed between October 1944 and May 1945.
 During this time, at least 55,973 people died of various causes, including death by execution or by illness in retention camps.
-The victims – the vast majority of them deliberately summarily executed, without a trial – were of different ethnic backgrounds, but were mostly Germans, Serbs and Hungarians.
+The victims – the vast majority of them deliberately summarily executed, without a trial – were of different ethnic backgrounds, but were mostly Germans, Serbs, Albanians and Hungarians.
 Some contend that the killings were not planned, but were unorganised vendettas of individuals during the post-war chaos, or that those considered victims of execution instead died in battle against the Partisans.

 The exact number of victims remains controversial, as the investigation is ongoing.
 There are different estimates regarding the number of victims.
 According to one source, at least 80,000 people were executed in the whole of Serbia, while another source states that the number of victims was more than 100,000.
 The names of about 4,000 individual Germans who were killed by the Partisans are known, but it is estimated that many more ethnic Germans were executed.
 These events during the fall of 1944 are referred to as "bloody autumn" by some sources.
 In 2009, the government of Serbia formed a State Commission to investigate the secret burial places of victims after 12 September 1944.
 The Commission compiled a registry of names, basic biographical data, and details of persecution.
 The registry contains a total of 55,973 names, including 27,367 Germans, 14,567 Serbs and 6,112 Hungarians.